June 12 – 15, 2014 Snow Mountain Ranch, Fraser CO

 Korean Heritage Camp is the flagship heritage camp, and we again had an amazing time last year!

-Wow, who knew we’d still be going so strong after so many years?
-We continue to strengthen and grow our community with even more families than ever in our 22-year history, our wonderful counselors (many of whom were once campers themselves), 50+ alumni, countless special guests, and all the Korean community volunteers who help make it the most authentic cultural experience.
+Wow, who knew we’d still be going so strong in our 23rd year?
+We continue to strengthen and grow our community with even more families than ever in our 23-year history, our wonderful counselors (many of whom were once campers themselves), alumni, adult adoptees, countless special guests, and all the Korean community volunteers who help make it the most authentic cultural experience.

-With our 2013 theme, “Seoul Food,” KHC will again be the incredible cultural experience that has kept us going for so many years.
+With our 2014 theme, “News Flash.…Korea Today” KHC will again be the relevant cultural experience that has kept us going for so many years.
 This year we will be focusing on Korean newsmakers and events that are happening today in Korea and in Korean-American communities across the U.S. Imagine learning about all the latest and greatest updates on Korean culture – the arts, sciences, music, food and more!!
 Of course we are already asking special guests to come to camp, and we are so honored that so many want to be here with us.
 These Korean cultural activities and workshops are for all age groups at camp, and our parent workshops are on a par with most major adoption conferences.
 Everyone works together to make camp successful, so there are many opportunities to get to know other families that share in the adoption experience.
 Here, experienced parents and older adoptees are always willing to share helpful information with the next wave.
 Everyone loves to see our littlest campers as well, with childcare and preschool opportunities that allow even the newest adoptive parents to fully participate.

 As always, we will explore the unique gifts and challenges that come with our mostly transracial adoptive families.
 We realize that as your children grow, they will be dealing with issues faced by any child of color, no matter their country of birth.
 At our camp, they are with a sea of families who are like theirs, and with children who are in the majority for a few days.
 Though we enthusiastically celebrate their birth country, we also celebrate adoption as a culture of its own.
 The similarities of being with other families “just like theirs” is what really bonds the children and their families so immediately at our camps.

-This year we are also very excited to be developing a program especially designed by and for adult adoptees (age 18 and older), and for their spouses, children, parents, etc. We had over 50 adult adoptees at KHC last year, some of whom were counselors or presenters, and many who participated in our Adult Adoptee Retreat.
+Last year we also initiated a very exciting Adult Adoptee Retreat within KHC, especially designed by and for adult adoptees (age 18 and older), and for their spouses, children, parents, etc. We had over 50 adult adoptees at KHC last year, some of whom were counselors or presenters, and many who participated in our Adult Adoptee Retreat.
 There were adoptees who grew up as campers at KHC, and those who had never been to a camp like ours, and for all it was a great bonding experience for Korean adult adoptees from around the country, and a lot of fun too!
 Watch this site for updates, as well as for information on guest presenters, workshops, and activities as they are confirmed for this year’s KHC Adult Adoptee Retreat!